radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 It is therefore possible for every intermediate proxy to snoop and record all user identities and passwords which they see.
 This exposure is most problematic when the proxies are administered by an organization other than the one which operates the home server.
 Even when all of the proxies are operated by the same organization, the existence of clear-text passwords on multiple machines is a security risk.

-It is therefore NOT RECOMMENDED for organizations to send User-Password attributes in packets which are sent outside of the local organization.
+It is therefore NOT RECOMMENDED for organizations to send the User-Password attribute in packets which are sent outside of the local organization.
 If RADIUS proxying is necessary, another authentication method SHOULD be used.

 Client and server implementations SHOULD use programming techniques to securely wipe passwords from memory when they are no longer needed.